Code-Institute-Submissions/ConRdav-pp4-three-lions_JulyResub/README.md

 ## Project Management
 I used GitHub's KanBan board to manage my workflow.
 [Three Lions Workflow](https://github.com/ConRdav/pp4-three-lions/projects/2)

+I used KanBan because it offers a flexible and agile means of managing my workload.
+I find KanBan is especially effective for solo projects; it improved the efficiency of managing my workload through its accessible visualisation, and enhanced my productivity as a result.

+The board allowed me to easily drag my stories through the business delivery lifecycle of: To Do -> In Progress -> Completed.

 ## Features

 ### Welcome to Three Lions
-Upon opening the app users are met with a page full of blog posts which even without an account they can view.
+Upon opening the app, users are met with a page full of blog posts which even without an account they can view.
 The navbar for users without an account will have a sign up option allowing them to create their own account.

+### Create An Account
+Users have the ability to create a personal user account, thereby permitting them to create their own posts.

 ### Create A Blog Post
-Once a user has their account set up they are then given more options on the navbar including 'create a post' and 'My posts'.
+Once a user has their account set up, they are then given more options on the navbar including 'Create a post' and 'My posts'.

+When creating a post, the user is prompted to provide a unique title, a body of contents, and an excerpt to contextualise their post.

 ### View Your Own Posts
-When a user clicks on my posts they will have a similar screen as the home page but with only their posts on it and it will show if they have been approved by admin or if its pending.
+When a user clicks on 'My Posts', they will have a similar screen as the home page, yet filtered with only posts they have submitted, and it will show if the posts been approved by admin or if approval is pending.

 ### Delete Your Post
-Users will need to confirm they wish to delete their post.
+Users are able to manage their posted content.
+If the user wishes to remove and published posts, they can do so.
+In order to avoid accidental deletes, users will need to confirm they wish to delete their post before proceeding.

 ### Edit Your Post
-Similar to create your own post form users can alter their previous posts and resubmit them for approval.
+Similarly to the 'Create Post' form, users can alter their previous posts and resubmit them for approval.

-IMAGE
+**A detailed view of these features and their practical functionality is provided below in a sequence of images conducted during User Acceptance Testing.**

 ## Features left to implement
 - Login via social media account, eg. facebook or google.